gleasonw/gallica-grapher/README.md

 3. If you would like to add a search (another trend line on the graph), click "compare";
 3. Click the 'Fetch and Graph 📊' button;
 4. Watch the results roll in.
 If your term is especially popular, I would recommend a cup of tea.
-Requests run concurrently, but to avoid blasting the French national library's servers, I have erred on a smaller, more polite number of worker threads.
+Requests run concurrently, but to avoid blasting the French national library's servers, I have erred on a smaller number of worker threads.

 ### What do I see on the results page?